tadaadata/ph_coll/README.md

-# ph_coll
+# ph_coll - a Public Health Colloquium
-A bunch of stuff for/from the PH R thing we're doing
+A bunch of stuff for/from the PH R thing we're doing.